hqoss/rabbit_mq/README.md

 To understand why this is important, please refer to the [reliable publishing implementation guide](https://www.rabbitmq.com/tutorials/tutorial-seven-java.html).

-ℹ️ In the unlikely event of an unexpected Publisher `nack`, your server will be notified via the `on_unexpected_nack/2` callback, letting you handle such exceptions in any way you see fit.
+ℹ️ In the unlikely event of an unexpected Publisher `nack`, your server will be notified via the `on_unexpected_nack/1` callback, letting you handle such exceptions in any way you see fit.

 ### Consumers

 To consume messages off the respective queues, we will define 2 separate consumers.

-⚠️ Please note that automatic message acknowledgement is **disabled** in `rabbit_mq`, therefore it's _your_ responsibility to ensure messages are `ack`'d or `nack`'d.

-ℹ️ Please consult the [Consumer Acknowledgement Modes and Data Safety Considerations](https://www.rabbitmq.com/confirms.html#acknowledgement-modes) for more details.
+To consume off `"customer/customer.created"`:

 ```elixir
 defmodule RabbitSample.CustomerCreatedConsumer do